What Is Expat Life in the Maldives Really Like?

-“I am one of a small number of expats in the Maldives who doesn’t really mix with the expat community socially.
+“I am one of a small number of expats in the Maldives who don’t really mix with the expat community socially.
 I have a couple of expat friends who I meet for a coffee occasionally but otherwise my friends are all locals.

-There is a tight-knit community of expats in the Maldives though who often organize get-togethers, boat trips, trips to resorts, etc.
+But, there is a tight-knit community of expats in the Maldives who often organize get-togethers, boat trips, trips to resorts, etc.

 Hulhule Island Hotel, close to the airport, is the only place around Malé that serves alcohol.
 It is therefore generally seen to be a meeting point for expats, especially on weekends.

 There are a few Facebook groups for expats in the Maldives that will keep you up to date on social opportunities both in Malé and at resorts. ”